-Biosimilars - the cheaper drugs for macular degenerationPosted: Wednesday 03 May 2023 at 00:00
+Biosimilars - the cheaper drugs for macular degenerationPosted: Wednesday 03 May 2023

 As patents for existing drugs to treat wet age-related macular degeneration (AMD) and diabetic macular oedema (DMO) expire, cheaper drugs - known as biosimilars - are becoming available to patients.